eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	by "[associating] a library of functions with a type" and "[implementing] polymorphism (via multimethods) for method dispatch based on type, metadata, arguments, and attributes \cite[\S7.4, pp. 262]{Tate2010}.
++ "vars" can be used to bind data to a variable "only for the current thread," so that data can be stored "per thread instance" \cite[\S7.4, pp. 262]{Tate2010}.